cristianglezm/EvoGarden/Planning.md

         -   **Hunting**: Moves directly towards its target.
 Upon reaching the target, it "eats" it and is immediately removed from the simulation.
         -   **Lifecycle**: Eagles are transient actors.
 If they cannot find a target, they despawn.
 Their purpose is to perform a single hunt to cull the bird population.

+    -   **`herbicidePlaneBehavior`**: The plane follows a simple, deterministic path.
+        -   **Movement**: Spawns at a random edge of the grid and moves in a straight line towards the opposite edge, one cell per tick.
+        -   **Action**: At each cell on its path, it drops a single `HerbicideSmoke` actor.
+        -   **Lifecycle**: Once it moves past its destination coordinate, it is removed from the simulation.

+    -   **`herbicideSmokeBehavior`**: A temporary, damaging area-of-effect entity.
+        -   **Damage**: Each tick, it applies a fixed amount of damage to any flowers in its current cell.
+        -   **Expansion**: On its first tick of existence, it expands by creating new smoke actors in all 8 adjacent cells (if they don't already contain smoke).
+This happens only if `canBeExpanded` is higher than zero.
+        -   **Lifecycle**: It has a short `lifespan`.
+Each tick, the timer decrements.
+It is removed when the timer expires.

     -   **`eggBehavior` & `nutrientBehavior`**: Simple state-machine behaviors.
         -   `eggBehavior`: Decrements a `hatchTimer`.
 When the timer reaches zero, it is removed.
 A new insect is spawned in its place, unless a predator (like a bird) is occupying the same cell, in which case the egg is considered "eaten" and no insect spawns.
         -   `nutrientBehavior`: Decrements a `lifespan` timer.
 It is removed when the timer expires.
 Its healing effect is handled globally by the `SimulationEngine` before its own tick is processed.